fritzo/Johann/README.md

 Johann is an equational theorem-proving system and Bayesian inference engine for various extensions of combinatory algebra (equivalently, lambda-calculus), making particular use of an interpretation of typed lambda-calculus in untyped concurrent lambda-calculus.
+Details can be found in the Ph.D. thesis http://fritzo.org/thesis.pdf .
 Johann implements:

 * Equational theorem proving for various programming languages.